 A number of factors can affect financial markets generally, which in turn, can impact the value of the Fund's investments.
-Economic considerations such as GDP growth, inflation, monetary and fiscal policy, barriers to capital formation and reinvestment, market instability, and budgetary deficits are key considerations in how overall markets perform.
+Economic considerations such as GDP growth, interest rates, inflation, monetary and fiscal policy, barriers to capital formation and reinvestment, market instability, and budgetary deficits are key considerations in how overall markets perform.
 Political factors, including elections and political instability and unrest, foreign or domestic, can affect the extent to which investors choose to participate in financial markets.
 The prices of securities issued by such companies, and hence, the Fund, may suffer a decline in response.
 In addition, the impact of any epidemic, pandemic or natural disaster, or widespread fear that such events may occur, could negatively affect the global economy, as well as the economies of individual countries, the financial performance of individual companies and sectors, and the markets in general in significant and unforeseeable ways.
 Any such impact could adversely affect the prices and liquidity of the securities and other instruments in which the Fund invests, which in turn could negatively impact the Fund's performance and cause losses on your investment in the Fund.

 The Fund is also subject to the risk that small capitalization stocks may underperform other segments of the equity market or the equity market as a whole.
-Smallcapitalization companies may be more vulnerable to adverse corporate, business or economic events than larger, more established companies.
-In particular, investments in these small-sized companies may pose additional risks, including liquidity risk, because these companies tend to have limited product lines, markets and financial resources, and may depend upon a relatively small management team.
+Small-capitalization companies may be more vulnerable to adverse corporate, business or economic events than larger, more established companies.
+In particular, investments in these small-sized companies may pose additional risks, including liquidity risk, because these companies tend to have limited product lines, markets and financial resources, may incur higher borrowing costs, and may depend upon a relatively small management team.
 Therefore, small-cap stocks may be more volatile than those of larger companies.
 Portfolio securities may be traded over-the-counter or listed on an exchange.

-The Fund pursues a "value" style of investing.
+The Fund is an actively managed mutual fund that pursues a "value" style of investing.
 Value investing focuses on companies whose stock appears undervalued in light of factors such as the company's earnings, book value, revenues or cash flow.
-If the Adviser's assessment of market conditions, or a company's value or prospects for meeting or exceeding earnings expectations is inaccurate, the Fund could suffer losses or produce poor performance relative to other funds or market benchmarks.
+If the Adviser's assessment of market conditions, or a company's value or prospects for meeting or exceeding earnings expectations is inaccurate, the Fund may not achieve its intended results and could suffer losses or produce poor performance relative to other funds or market benchmarks.
 In addition, "value stocks" can continue to be undervalued by the market for long periods of time, and may never achieve the Adviser's expected valuation.

-The bar chart and the performance table below illustrate the risks and volatility of an investment in the Fund by showing changes in the Fund's Investor Class Shares' performance from year to year and by showing how the Fund's average annual total returns for 1, 5 and 10 years and since inception compare with those of a broad measure of market performance.
+The bar chart and the performance table below illustrate the risks and volatility of an investment in the Fund by showing changes in the Fund's Investor Class Shares' performance from year to year for the past 10 years and by showing how the Fund's average annual total returns for 1, 5 and 10 years and since inception compare with those of a broad measure of market performance.
 Of course, the Fund's past performance (before and after taxes) does not necessarily indicate how the Fund will perform in the future.

-Updated performance information is available at www.cambiar.com or by calling 1-866-777-8227.
+Updated performance information is available at www.cambiar.com or by calling 1-866-777-8227